AJ Bell: Operations

 The company also provides third party SIPP administration services, and owns a specialist financial publishing business in London known as AJ Bell Media.
 AJ Bell was recognised as a Which?
 Recommended Provider for each of the seven years, 2019, 2020, 2021, 2022, 2023, 2024 and 2025.

+Since 2026, AJ Bell has also offered Lombard lending – allowing customers to borrow against their shares or investment portfolios – through the AJ Bell Investcentre offering for financial advisers.
+This is powered by Firenze, the UK Lombard lending platform.